AutodeskGames/stingray-docs/source/sdk_help/extend_editor/native_extensions.md

 		}
 		~~~

 		You'll need to implement those functions in your plug-in -- like `plugin_loaded()`, `get_name()`, `get_version()`, and `shutdown()` in the example above.
 The editor uses the struct you return to call the functions you've defined.
+For now, your implementations can be empty, but this will be your chance to define what your plug-in will do in response to editor events.

 1. So far, you've set up the editor to call out to your plug-in at specific times -- when your *.dll* is loaded and unloaded.

-	When the editor calls your plug-in's implementation of the `plugin_loaded()` and `shutdown()` functions, it passes a `get_editor_api` function that you can use to request any service APIs you need from the editor.
-In each call, you pass a value from the `EditorApiId` enumeration to tell the editor which interface you want.
-Once you have one of these editor APIs, your plug-in can call its functions to register and unregister C functions so that they can be invoked from JavaScript.
+	When the editor calls your plug-in's implementation of the `plugin_loaded()` and `shutdown()` functions, it passes a `get_editor_api` function that you can use in your function code to request any service APIs you need from the editor.
+In each call to `get_editor_api`, you pass a value from the `EditorApiId` enumeration to tell the editor which interface you want.
+Once you have one of these editor APIs, your plug-in can then call its functions to register and unregister C functions so that those C functions can be invoked from JavaScript.
 Typically, your plug-in will register these functions in `plugin_loaded()` and unregister them in `shutdown()`.

 	The exact editor service APIs you need to retrieve, and the functions your plug-in should use in order to register and unregister functions, are different depending on whether you want to register synchronous or asynchronous functions.
 See the sections below for details.